rezabarzakhi/rezabarzakhi/README.md

 Here you can find a collection of my personal projects and contributions to open source projects.
 Feel free to take a look around and let me know if you have any questions or feedback.

 ## Projects 💻
-- [elements](https://github.com/rezabarzakhi/Elements) - simple element for dashbord with HTML and CSS
+- [TarkinehResturant](https://github.com/rezabarzakhi/tarkhineh) - Full resturant website with many features that i still work on it.
 - [personalBlog](https://github.com/rezabarzakhi/personalblog) - a blog for my self its only simpel front now but i will add more features to it .
-- [TarkinehResturant](https://github.com/rezabarzakhi/tarkhineh) - Full resturant website with many features that i still work on it.
+- [shoppingCart](https://github.com/rezabarzakhi/FirstShopingCart) - simple shopping cart project

 ## Contact Me 📱